Allied Properties Real Estate Investment Trust (TSE:AP.UN) Shares Down 27.8% – Time to Sell?

 Here are the key news stories impacting Allied Properties Real Estate Investment Trust this week:

-Allied Properties Real Estate Investment Trust (TSE:AP.UN – Get Free Report) last announced its earnings results on Tuesday, February 10th.
+Allied Properties Real Estate Investment Trust (TSE:AP.UN – Get Free Report) last released its quarterly earnings results on Tuesday, February 10th.
 The real estate investment trust reported C($7.93) earnings per share (EPS) for the quarter.
 Allied Properties Real Estate Investment Trust had a negative net margin of 89.93% and a negative return on equity of 8.01%.
-The business had revenue of C$148.77 million for the quarter.
-Research analysts anticipate that Allied Properties Real Estate Investment Trust will post 1.8404851 EPS for the current fiscal year.
+The company had revenue of C$148.77 million for the quarter.
+Research analysts anticipate that Allied Properties Real Estate Investment Trust will post 1.8404851 earnings per share for the current year.

 Allied Properties Real Estate Investment Trust is a real estate investment trust engaged in the development, management, and ownership of primarily urban office environments across Canada’s major cities.
 Most of the total square footage in the company’s real estate portfolio is located in Toronto and Montreal.
 Allied Properties derives nearly all of its income in the form of rental revenue from tenants in its properties.
 The majority of this revenue comes from its assets located in Central Canada.